 ECTS credits represent a value allocated to course units to describe the student workload required to complete them.
 They reflect the quantity of work each course requires in relation to the total quantity of work required to complete a full year of academic study at the institution, that is, lectures, practical work, seminars, private work (in the library or at home), and examinations or other assessment activities.
 ECTS credits express a relative value.

 Ensuring that results are returned from your host university is also your responsibility.
-Since the system may be unfamiliar to you, please check the procedures that apply in that university for the issue of results, to make sure that your NUI Galway coordinator receives them before you resume your studies in Galway.
-Many institutions forward transcripts to NUI Galway as a matter of course, but some do not and so you may have to arrange this yourself.
+Since the system may be unfamiliar to you, please check the procedures that apply in that university for the issue of results, to make sure that your University of Galway coordinator receives them before you resume your studies in Galway.
+Many institutions forward transcripts to University of Galway as a matter of course, but some do not and so you may have to arrange this yourself.
 It is your responsibility to prove that you have achieved the required number of credits at the host institution.

 Credit Requirements and Recognition